modularml/mojo/proposals/stdlib-extensions.md

 Accepting a new feature in `modularml/stdlib-extensions` is up to the reviewer, which can be a core developer or Modular staff.
+In case of conflict between core developers, the Modular staff can intervene and take a decision.

 ### Transferring code from `modularml/stdlib-extensions` to `modularml/mojo` (graduating features)